liferay/lexicon-site/src/pages/docs/patterns/columns_view.md

 #### When to use it

+Columns view, also known as Miller columns or Cascading list, is a visualization type that allows to move faster in a tree view seeing several depth levels at same time.

-Columns view is a good pattern to navigate through dictionaries being able to see and create categories in a fast way.
+Is a good pattern to navigate through dictionaries being able to see and create categories in a fast way.
 But it can fit well in other scenarios when just the visualization is necessary to know the depth of the tree or discover elements at different levels.

 #### When must not use it